 Not only will these tips keep your money in the bank, but once you start these habits, you’ll probably end up loving them.

 One of the group members gave her top three rules for saving money:

 1) Her family rarely went out to eat.
 When they did, everyone could only order water for the beverage.

 2) Before her family would buy ANYTHING, they would ask themselves if they really needed it.

 3) They stuck to their monthly budget.

 Saving on one thing, year after year can add up to lots of extra money that would have thoughtlessly gone down the drain.

-Since you like saving money and home life, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 6,000 like-minded souls.
+Since you’re looking for ways to save money, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 42,000 like-minded souls.